MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 8. Once you have agreed to the license, the installation completes.
 Type the following to return to your original directory: `popd`

 On Linux systems with Hadoop installed, the install.sh script also tries to configure Microsoft R Server for use with Hadoop.
-On such systems, the install.sh script runs a Python script that queries the Hadoop environment for certain environment variables and searches the Hadoop installation for certain files, writing a set of Hadoop environment variables required by Microsoft R Server to a file in the RRE installation directories.
+On such systems, the install.sh script runs a Python script that queries the Hadoop environment for certain environment variables and searches the Hadoop installation for certain files, writing a set of Hadoop environment variables required by Microsoft R Server to a file in the R Server installation directories.
 For complete details on Hadoop configuration, including troubleshooting when the automated configuration is incomplete or inaccurate, see the [Microsoft R Server Hadoop Configuration Guide](rserver-install-hadoop.md).

 If you receive messages about uninstalled dependencies, see [Package Dependencies for Microsoft R Server installations on Linux and Hadoop](rserver-install-linux-hadoop-packages.md).